 The study further defined this harm as “immediate or delayed disruptions…” in an elderly person’s physical, cognitive, emotional, social, or financial health.
 These disruptions can be:

-- Physical: Bruises, bedsores, burns, lacerations, overmedication, malnutrition, dehydration, sexual abuse, preventable illnesses, and medical conditions
+• Physical: Bruises, bedsores, burns, lacerations, overmedication, malnutrition, dehydration, sexual abuse, preventable illnesses, and medical conditions

-- Cognitive: Diminished memory, problem-solving, decision-making, and other skills
+• Cognitive: Diminished memory, problem-solving, decision-making, and other skills

-- Emotional: Problems with emotional perceptions, self-expression, and control
+• Emotional: Problems with emotional perceptions, self-expression, and control

-- Social: Changes in relationships, social interactions, and communication issues
+• Social: Changes in relationships, social interactions, and communication issues

-- Financial: Increased hospital and doctor bills, depleted assets, and loss of discretionary funds
+• Financial: Increased hospital and doctor bills, depleted assets, and loss of discretionary funds

 Who Is Legally Responsible for Nursing Home Abuse?

-- Intentional acts
+• Intentional acts

-- Expectation of trust
+• Expectation of trust

-- Risk
+• Risk

-- Harm
+• Harm

-When nursing homes experience a breakdown in training, performance or care, the facility is ultimately responsible.
+When nursing homes experience a breakdown in training, performance, or care, the facility is ultimately responsible.

-Who to Name in a Nursing Home Abuse Case
+Whom to Name in a Nursing Home Abuse Case

-Florida Statutes § 400.023 provides “…an exclusive cause of action for negligence or a violation of residents’ rights.”
-This provision gives family members and survivors a right to file a lawsuit against certain entities named within the statute.
+Florida Statutes § 400.023 provides “…an exclusive cause of action for negligence or a violation of residents' rights.”
+This provision gives family members and survivors the right to file a lawsuit against certain entities named within the statute.
 They can incur legal liability based on their duties and responsibilities:

-- Employees/caregivers: Long work hours, inadequate training, low pay, inadequate monitoring, inadequate supervision, and high turnover often contribute to an employee’s abusive or negligent acts.
+• Employees and caregivers: Long work hours, inadequate training, low pay, inadequate monitoring, inadequate supervision, and high turnover often contribute to an employee's abusive or negligent acts.

-- Independent contractors: If a staff member is also a subcontractor, they are responsible for their own actions.
+• Independent contractors: If a staff member is also a subcontractor, they are responsible for their own actions.
 They may also have additional responsibilities outlined in their written agreements.

-- Licensees: Florida lists several entities as nursing home licensees.
+• Licensees: Florida lists several entities as nursing home licensees.
 The category includes corporations, partnerships, management companies, consulting companies, or any entities that are legally responsible for operations and staffing decisions.

 Potential Nursing Home Negligence Damages